-Pelvic organ prolapse and incontinence are common and distressing conditions, known to have a significant impact on Quality of Life (QoL).
-The lifetime risk of surgery is 11% with a third requiring further surgery.
-Whilst QoL assessment is integral in outcome assessment, recent studies have focused on achievement of patient selected outcomes.
-The term EGGS has been coined to improve physician understanding of these outcomes.
+Pelvic organ prolapse(POP) and incontinence are common and distressing conditions with a significant impact on Quality of Life (QoL).
+Whilst QoL assessment is integral in outcome assessment, recent studies have focused on achievement of patient selected outcomes .The term EGGS has been coined to improve physician understanding of these outcomes.
 (E- expectations, G-goal setting, G-goal achievement, S-satisfaction) (1) Patient satisfaction has been directly related to the fulfilment of patient orientated goals.
-(2) In addition, clinicians and patients may not agree on the definition of a "successful" surgery (3) The aim of this study was to compare objective outcome measures with patient centred outcomes in women undergoing continence and pelvic reconstructive surgery The secondary aim of this study was to compare patient overall satisfaction with achievement of these goals and with that of the operating surgeon.
+(2) In addition, clinicians and patients may not agree on the definition of a "successful" surgery (3) The aim of this study was to compare objective outcomes in women undergoing continence and prolapse surgery The secondary aim of this study was to compare patient overall satisfaction with achievement of these goals and with that of the surgeon.